yogarn/yogarn/README.md

 ### 📚 Learning:
 - Backend development (honestly sometimes I'm just tired of learning all this)
 - Docker, CI/CD, and all that backend black magic
-- Internet of Things (yeah, kind of my way to stop staring at screens all day)
+- Internet of Things, Wireless Sensor Networks, and all those unspeakable protocols

 ---

 > [!NOTE]
 > Don’t hesitate to click that follow button or reach out.
 I promise I won't bite.